Laser Spider Vein Treatment Pittsburgh

 While there may be some redness and bruising on the treated skin areas, a patient would be able to immediately resume normal activities after a session.
 This irritation should also only last a few days to a week.

 After a treatment, if the skin feels warm, applying an ice pack a couple minutes at a time should take away the heat sensation.
 While you can resume normal activities, one should not take hot baths or showers, or use a sauna, for the rest of the day after an IPL session.
-Direct sunlight should also be avoided for three or four weeks if possible, and a sunscreen with high SPF should be applied.
+Avoid direct sunlight for three or four weeks.
+Apply a sunscreen with high SPF daily.

 Spider Vein Causes